turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 You'll notice that as soon as we save our changes, the browser re-renders.
 Look into the terminal, and you'll see another build kick off.
 This is because `create-react-app` gives us hot-reloading.
 Any time we make a change, the browser will update to show our changes.

-If we look at the browser now that we've deleted our `App.js` code, you'll see an error that reads:
+Look at the console in our dev tools now that we've deleted our `App.js` code, and you'll see an error that reads:

 "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object.
 You likely forgot to export your component from the file it's defined in, or you might have mixed up default and named imports."